achekh/neos-critical-github-io/Guide/mini-app-runtime-environment/runtime-environment-of-mini-apps.md

 grand_parent: "Guide"
 ---
 # Runtime Environment of Mini Programs
+This section explains the concept of Runtime Environment of Mini Programs.
 ***
 The Mini Program runs on 3 platforms: iOS (iPhone/iPad), Android, and the Mini App DevTools used for debugging.